-There is one addition to my skincare routine that has completely changed the texture, appearance, and overall health of my skin: vitamin C. The hero ingredient is rich in antioxidants, helps collagen production, and improves pigmentation.
+There is one addition to my skin-care routine that has completely changed the texture, appearance, and overall health of my skin: vitamin C. The hero ingredient is rich in antioxidants and improves pigmentation.
 The best part is that it's such an easy product to incorporate into your routine.
-I simply apply Medik8 C-Tetra Serum ($69) in the morning before moisturizer and SPF.
+I simply apply Medik8 C-Tetra Serum ($48) in the morning before moisturizer and SPF.
 My skin is now more radiant and my stubborn acne scars are finally fading.

-The ideal age to start introducing vitamin C is your early 20s according to Dr Saira, but people of all ages can benefit from using it.
+The ideal age to start introducing vitamin C is your early 20s, according to Dr. Vasdev, but people of all ages can benefit from using it.
 It should be used in the morning after cleansing and should be followed by a high factor broad spectrum SPF to double up the damage defense.
-Dr Saira says that vitamin C should be seen as a skin care essential.
-Whether you want to prevent the onset of premature aging, reduce skin inflammation associated with acne or rosacea, or have mature skin with aging concerns.
-It's an all round skincare hero.
+Dr. Vasdev says that vitamin C should be seen as a skin-care essential.
+Whether you want to prevent the onset of premature aging, reduce skin inflammation associated with acne or rosacea, or have mature skin with aging concerns — it's an all round skin-care hero.
 We're sold.

 She also notes that vitamin C comes in four different concentrations so it is important to select the right one for your skin.
 Five percent is ideal for use on the delicate eye area.
 Ten percent is for dry or sensitive skin.
 Fifteen percent is the most commonly used preparation and is generally suitable for all skin types.
 Twenty percent provides the highest concentration of vitamin C and is used for advanced photo-aging concerns or thicker skin types including male skin.